petzi53/weblog-notes/content/tutorial/2017-09-10-how-to-install-disqus-on-hugo.md

 author: Peter Baumgartner
 date: '2017-09-10'
 categories:
-  - blog engines
   - how-to
-  - static sites
+  - installation
 tags:
-  - academic-theme
   - blogdown
+  - disqus
   - hugo
-  - disqus
 slug: how-to-install-disqus-on-hugo
 draft: no
 description: This post explains how to integrate Disqus as a discussion forum for your website.
 It is not a thing you can do directly applying the Hugo documentation because there is a faulty template to change.
 ---

 ### Steps to intgrate Disqus into your Hugo website